gabebw/beginning-the-command-line/README.md

 Each challenge builds on previous ones, and each one introduces only one new concept.
 If you've mastered challenge N and you know how to use `man`, then you can do challenge N+1.

+## Does the name of this repo refer to anything?

+Why yes!
+It refers to a Neal Stephenson essay called "In the Beginning was the Command Line".
+To download it, [go here](http://www.cryptonomicon.com/beginning.html).